ncl-iot-team/csc8110/README.md

 2. Download Virtual Machine Image (with Docker Pre-Installed): https://nclcloudvm.page.link/jTpt

+In-case you face the error "VERR_TAR_UNEXPECTED_EOS", please use this alternative image available at https://goo.gl/BXV8M3

 3. Extract the zip file

 4. Import and run the ova file using VirtualBox.
 Username and password are student/student